lexfefegha/Computational-Futures-And-AI/README.md

 **Homework:**

-+ Reflect: With the image classifier that you created in class, try it out on ten different objects around you.
-Does the image classifier give a high confidence score?
-Did it succeed in recognizing an object?
-Think about the different things that could or may affect the image classification?
+With the image classifier that you created in class, try it out on ten different objects around you.
 Use this [list](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) of 1000 ImageNet Classes to guide you too.

++ Does the image classifier give a high confidence score?
++ Did it succeed in recognizing an object?
++ Think about the different things that could or may affect the image classification?

 **Recommended Reading:**